devlocker/devlocker.github.io/_posts/2015-09-29-profiling-rails-boot-time.md

 ## Update Gems

-The easier, believe it or not, is to simply update to the latest version of the gem.
+The easiest way, believe it or not, is to simply update to the latest version of a slow loading gem.
 I have run into several instances where I was running an older version that had a dependency on an old version of a slow loading gem (like nokogiri).
-In the latest stable version that dependency was removed, and I was able to shave off over a second of boot time by doing a simple `bundle update gem_name`.
+In the latest stable version that dependency was removed, and I was able to shave off over a second of boot time in several different applications by doing a simple `bundle update gem_name`.

 ## require: false